Active Learning with Task-Driven Representations for Messy Pools: Introduction

 \section{Introduction}

-\looseness=-1 Active learning~\citep{mackayALInformation,confSampling} is a framework for selecting the best data points to label during the training of a predictive model.
-It has the potential to be especially useful in the setting of messy, uncurated pools commonly encountered with real--world data, where the unlabeled data points have widely varying relevance to our task of interest~\citep{epig,semi_epig,messyPool3, ClusterMargin}.
+Active learning~\citep{mackayALInformation,confSampling} is a framework for selecting the best datapoints to label during the training of a predictive model.
+It has the potential to be especially useful in the setting of messy, uncurated pools commonly encountered with real--world data, where the unlabelled data points have widely varying relevance to our task of interest~\citep{epig,semi_epig,messyPool3, ClusterMargin}.
 For example, our pool may contain many examples of classes that we are not interested in predicting or the subtle variations we are trying to pick up on may be dwarfed by irrelevant features.

-\looseness=-1 Unfortunately, such messiness can undermine standard active learning pipelines.
+\looseness=-1 Unfortunately, such messiness can undermine existing active learning pipelines.
 In particular, simple predictive uncertainty measures will often be highest for irrelevant points in the pool~\citep{epig}.
-Previous work has looked to address this by developing acquisition functions that are more robust to forms of messiness like class imbalance and irrelevant datapoints~\citep{GALAXY, SIMILAR, zhang2023algorithm, nuggehalli2023direct, deepOpenActiveLearning}.
+Previous work has tried to address this by developing acquisition functions that are more robust to forms of messiness like class imbalance and irrelevant data points~\citep{GALAXY, SIMILAR, zhang2023algorithm, nuggehalli2023direct, deepOpenActiveLearning}.

 \looseness=-1 The success of active learning methods, though, is critically dependent not only on our acquisition strategy, but our model choice as well.
-In particular, there is a growing body of evidence that it is imperative to use \emph{semi--supervised} models to incorporate the rich information available in the unlabeled data, for the sake of both direct prediction and guiding acquisition~\citep{SSLAL2, TypiClust, SSLAL3, SSLAL5, sener2017active, yehuda2022active, luth2023navigating, chan2021marginal, bhatnagar2020pal, ebrahimi2020minimax, gao2020consistency}.
+In particular, there is a growing body of evidence that it is imperative to use \emph{semi--supervised} models to incorporate the rich information available in the unlabelled data, for the sake of both direct prediction and guiding acquisition~\citep{SSLAL2, TypiClust, SSLAL3, SSLAL5, sener2017active, yehuda2022active, luth2023navigating, chan2021marginal, bhatnagar2020pal, ebrahimi2020minimax, gao2020consistency}.
 By contrast, the aforementioned approaches for dealing with messy pools have all focused mainly on fully supervised models. \citet{semi_epig} recently provided a first notable exception to this by showing that their prediction-orientated acquisition strategy can be successfully combined with \emph{unsupervised} representations to yield state-of-the-art active learning performance for messy pools.